Fort Worth Car Accident Lawyer

 Standing on the side of the road after a car accident can be a surreal experience.
 It may feel like you are watching a very bad movie but you cannot seem to change the channel.
 Accidents happen in the blink of an eye but can change the course of your life.
-If you have been injured you probably have a lot of questions about how the accident happened, what types of injuries you may experience, and how are you going to pay for all the expenses that are a natural result of an accident.
+If you have been injured, you probably have a lot of questions about how the accident happened, what to do about the injuries you may have experienced, and how you are going to pay for all the expenses that are a natural result of an accident.

 Car accidents can happen in many different situations.
 They might occur due to speedy highway driving or bumper-to-bumper traffic, but they can also occur on side streets and in parking lots.
 How vehicles collide with other vehicles, objects, and even pedestrians impacts the resulting injuries.

 The Common Types of Crashes that Cause Injuries and Claims

 Car crashes can occur in many different ways.
 When a driver causes an accident, the type of accident often helps insurance companies, attorneys, and jurors determine who caused the crash.
 For instance, an accident in an intersection is often the fault of the driver who did not have a green light.
 We explain some of the most common accident types, how fault is determined in these cases, and what kinds of injuries are most common.

 Rear-end collisions are a very common car accident where one car crashes into the rear of another car.
 There are many reasons why there may be a rear-end collision but generally, it is the result of a driver not paying attention and noticing that the car in front of them has come to a complete stop.
 Because of this, the driver who has actually hit the car in front of them is generally considered to be at fault for the accident.
 Injuries that typically result from this type of accident include whiplash.